rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 * Webpack's bundlevisualizer: -> *dist/stats.html*
   * open via `http-server dist`, vist the URL, and append */stats.html*

 You will see your build optimized Webpack bundle with two different visualizations.
-You don't have much code in your apllication yet, but once you introduce more source code and more external libraries (dependencies) with your node package manager, you will see how your Webpack bundle will grow in size.
-EVentually you will introduce a large library by accident which makes your application too big.
+You don't have much code in your application yet, but once you introduce more source code and more external libraries (dependencies) with your node package manager, you will see how your Webpack bundle will grow in size.
+Eventually you will introduce a large library by accident which makes your application too big.
 Then both analytic and visualization tools can help you to find this culprit.

 ### Exercises: